janchj/slspress-examples/README.md

 ## Installation

 1. Clone the repository.
-2. Install the project dependencies. `npm install`
+2. Install the project dependencies. `npm install` or `yarn install`
 3. Deploy the code using serverless CLI. `sls deploy`

+## Uninstall

+To remove all the components deployed on AWS, use the following command:

+`sls remove`

 ## Additional Information